Teach Kids to Control Anger – Not Vent it

 Don’t Get Sucked In

 Whatever you do, don’t jump into the battle with your kids.
 When they’re angry, children look for ways to draw you into a fight.
-Avoid it.
+Avoid it, engaging with a child who is angry is rarely wise.
 It’s not productive and often escalates the problem.
 Rather, learn how to stop, and teach your kids to do the same.
-By slowing down the process you’ll see a greater ability to interact with your kids without the complications that anger interjects.
+By slowing down the process you’ll gain a greater ability to interact with your kids without the complications that anger brings.
 If you choose to fight it out with emotional intensity then the problem is no longer a heart problem in the child.
 It’s now a conflict management problem between two upset people.

-A good anger management plan will, over time, decrease three things: the intensity of the emotion a child experiences, the frequency of anger episodes, and length of the recovery time.
+A good anger management plan will, over time, decrease three things: the intensity of the emotion a child experiences, the frequency of anger episodes, and the length of the recovery time after a child has become angry.
 When parents and kids work on an anger plan, then children develop more self-control.
 Here are several guidelines for anger management in a home.
 Remember, don’t try to reason with an angry child, but once the emotion has settle, take time for teaching about anger and ways it can be dangerous.
 Commit to working together to develop new routines of anger management.
 Make the following ideas a regular part of your routine and you’ll see significant progress.

 1. Never argue with children who are angry.
 Have them take a Break and continue the conversation later.